UniPassID/UniPass-Wallet-Docs/docs/wallet/07-compare-other-wallets.md

 **`UniPass Wallet has unified account address across all chains`**

-Unipass Wallet can ensure that user enjoys the same address across all EVM-compatible chains.
+UniPass Wallet can ensure that user enjoys the same address across all EVM-compatible chains.
 This means that user can use the same address on Ethereum, its layer 2 chains (Arbitrum, Optimism, etc), and other EVM-compatible chains (Binance Smart Chain, Polygon, Avalanche, Cardano, etc).

 **`Use threshold signature scheme to manage key using multi-party computation`**